Skip to content

-Connectionary participated in INTEROP Tokyo 2026, introducing its Structured Intelligence solution, AID, and presenting "Recent Trends in Space Data Centers" at the Data Center Summit.
-During the event, the company generated inbound leads from 141 professionals across 119 Japanese organizations.
-The event and presentation were also covered by seven Korean media outlets.
+Connectionary participated in INTEROP Tokyo 2026, introducing AID, its Structured Intelligence platform, and presenting "Recent Trends in Space Data Centers" at the Data Center Summit.
+The company generated inbound leads from 141 professionals across 119 Japanese organizations.

 Connectionary participated in INTEROP Tokyo 2026, held from June 10–12, 2026, at Makuhari Messe in Japan.